JoaoBlimping/Detention/log.md

 style but a whole heap and also a branching storyline kinda like revenge of the sunfish, but with a little bit more cohesion.
 Oh yeah and I also want to finish it before the end of the month for 1gam.

+#11/7/2015
+I then proceeded to get a cold and not feel like working on this for a few days.
+Anyway today I did some stuff to do with getting the danmaku level loading and stuff, I also made a superprototype that should work for all of the gameplay scenes to give them a canvas.
+I still want to finish this before the end of the month, but if I don't finish it until early next month I'll have a nice buffer zone for the future.
+Next time on Detention:
+ - Make it that different scenes can have different canvas sizes.
+ - Actually make tilemaps display tiles and shit.